JoeyHendricks/JoeyHendricks/README.md

-### Hello there traveler!
-It seems you accidentally stumbled upon my profile rest here by the fire to warm up.
----
+# Greetings traveler!
+Come rest by the fire for as longs as you need.

 <!-- LOGO -->
 <p align="center">
   <img src="https://github.com/JoeyHendricks/JoeyHendricks/blob/main/rest-by-fire-image.png?raw=true"/>